Saturday, August 16, 2025

 Repentance: Down is Up

-These posts on Repentance are intended to be read in order beginning with Repentance: Introduction.
+These posts on Repentance are best read in order beginning with Repentance: Introduction.
 At the bottom of each post is a link to the next post.
 This is a post script on repentance.

 I thought of my own disappointment in not being called to be the Bishop after a Bishopric I was serving in was released.
 I was a counselor at the time, and thought for sure that it was my time.
 I was disappointed when I was not called.
 It would be years later when I was called to be a Bishop, but by that time I wished that they had called someone who really wanted to be Bishop.
 I liked being the Bishop, however, but mainly because I could control the time in Bishopric and Ward meetings.
 I didn't cope well in meetings where time was wasted on generalities.
 I do sometimes look back and think of all the teaching opportunities I missed because I had not yet obtained the word of God, and could not teach with power and authority.